Brown Sugar Bok Choy with Pork and Tofu

 Some folks are a little intimidated by less-than-familiar Asian vegetables (burdock root, anyone?).
 Bok choy is the perfect place to start exploring.
 It’s tender, mild, and lacks the bitterness common in a lot of leafy greens.
 It’s also super nutritious, with high doses of Vitamin A, C and K.

 The little bit of ground pork in the dish lends richness, texture and flavor, without a lot of saturated fat.
 And the protein-packed tofu is the key to elevating this to a main course.
 It also makes prep time go quick, since tofu needs only to be warmed, not cooked through.
-Consider opting for organic or GMO-free brands since most tofu is made with genetically modified soy beans from giant factory farms.

 BROWN SUGAR BABY BOK CHOY WITH PORK AND TOFU